tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/modelplot.md

 This plot clearly demonstrates that newer buildings command a significant premium compared to older ones, indicating a positive relationship between building age and rent in these models.

 {{% summary %}}
-The `modelplot` function from the `modelsummary` package offers a useful tool for creating clear and informative coefficients plots in R. In this building block, two examples are provided.
+The `modelplot` function from the `modelsummary` package offers a useful tool for creating clear and informative coefficients plots in `R`.
+In this building block, two examples are provided.
 The first example demonstrates how to visualize a single coefficient across multiple models.
 The second example showcases how to visualize multiple coefficients within a single model.
 {{% /summary %}}